Supporting Civil Society in Ukraine: Frequently Asked Questions

 Q: The call states that grants will not be awarded for humanitarian assistance.
 Will there be a separate call for support to humanitarian assistance through civil society in Ukraine?

 A: Norwegian humanitarian assistance is channelled through UN actors, and International and Norwegian humanitarian organisations.
 Humanitarian grants to civil society in Ukraine are distributed through these actors (with the Ukrainian Humanitarian Fund as one of the main partners).
-A separate call for humanitarian response though civil society organisations is under consideration.
+A separate call for humanitarian response through Norwegian civil society organisations is under planning.

 Q: Can Norwegian civil society organisations apply for funds under this call?